jeju5/management/cs/aws/aws_developer.md

   * Fargate is  serverless ComputeEngine for ECS.
   * when you are using EC2, you run X-Ray agent on EC2.
 However, when you use it with Fargate, you run it on a sidecar container.

+* X-Ray on multiple accounts
+  * create an IAM role that has access on multiple accounts.
+  * configure x-ray daemon to use this IAM role

 # DYNAMO DB
 * Intro
   * DYNAMO DB is AWS NO SQL DB.